goto4711/deep-culture-web/content/authors/noordegj/_index.md

   #- Visitors
 ---

-Thomas Poell is Professor of Data, Culture & Institutions at the University of Amsterdam.
-Leveraging social media data and digital methods, he has studied how the use of digital platforms is affecting the mobilization, organization, and communication of protest around the globe.
-In recent years, Thomas has examined how platforms and AI are reshaping the cultural industries around the globe.
-He  is the co-author of Platforms and Cultural Production (Polity, 2022) and The Platform Society (Oxford University Press, 2018).
+Julia Noordegraaf is professor of Digital Heritage at the Faculty of Humanities, University of Amsterdam.
+She founded the research program and lab Creative Amsterdam that studies the history of urban creativity using digital data and methods.
+Her research focuses on the reuse of digital cultural heritage for historical research, exploring the epistemological and methodological implications of using digital sources and methods.
+In the context of the [European Time Machine project](https://www.timemachine.eu/), she coordinates the realization of the [Amsterdam Time Machine](https://www.amsterdamtimemachine.nl/): a 'Digital Twin' for location-based, personalized access to historical information on the city.